KHunts4130/Name-Generator/README.md

 - The submit button should be disabled if there is not content in every input field.
 - The submit button should be enabled if there is valid content in the input fields.
 - Make the displayed name editable.
-- Add a button that appears when the name is generated that when clicked clears the display, input fields and resets the name generator.
+- Add a button that appears when the name is generated that when clicked clears the display field, input fields and resets the name generator.

 ### Screen Shots before / after